cansik/syphon-python/README.md

 ⚠️ This library is still *under development*.

 Python wrapper for the GPU texture sharing framework Syphon.
-This library has been created to support the Metal backend instead of OpenGL.
-Currently, only Metal and only the Server parts are implemented.
-The idea is to implement OpenGL and Metal, as well as Client and Server.
+This library has been created to support the Metal backend as well as the deprecated OpenGL backend.

 The implementation is based on [PyObjC](https://github.com/ronaldoussoren/pyobjc) to wrap the [Syphon-Framework](https://github.com/Syphon/Syphon-Framework) directly from within Python.
 This approach removes the need of a native wrapper and allows Python developers to extend the library if needed.

+## State of Development

+- [ ] Syphon Server Discovery
+- [x] Metal Server
+- [ ] Metal Client
+- [x] OpenGL Server
+- [ ] OpenGL Client

 ## Installation